OpenType/opentype-layout/proposals/20200423-AdamTwardoch-LABL-table.md

 For many years, there’s been a large number of symbol or dingbat fonts on the market, here’s just a [small sample](http://myfonts.us/a3rlZP).
 But it’s really around 2013 where “symbol fonts” seem to have taken off properly, with [FontAwesome](https://fontawesome.com/), Google’s [Material Icons](https://material.io/resources/icons/), Apple’s [SF Symbols](https://developer.apple.com/design/human-interface-guidelines/sf-symbols/overview/), and various collections like [IcoMoon](https://icomoon.io/), [Iconify](https://iconify.design/), [Fontello](http://fontello.com/), [Fontastic](http://fontastic.me/) and many others.

 One problem with symbol fonts is that OpenType hasn’t proposed a sensible method to include human-readable descriptions of the glyphs included in the font.

+Also: most font editing apps (FontLab, Glyphs, RoboFont, FontForge) allow type designers to use glyph names during font development that don’t conform with the strict [Adobe Glyph Naming](https://github.com/adobe-type-tools/agl-aglfn/) recommendations.
+The development glyph names are stored inside development font formats such as [UFO](http://unifiedfontobject.org/), [`.glyphs`](https://github.com/schriftgestalt/GlyphsSDK/blob/master/GlyphsFileFormat.md) or [`.vfj`](https://github.com/kateliev/vfjLib/).

+Some font vendors are interested to export those “development” glyph names into fonts.
+This proposal provides a simple place for development glyph names to exist within OpenType font files.

+Some fonts are made for text but include many glyph variants or ligatures.
+It’s extremely cumbersome for app vendors to “map back” particular glyphs to their textual content.
+Client apps could use this table to map unencoded glyphs to their text representation in “Glyphs palette” types of scenarios.

+## Proposal

 I’d like to propose a simple idea how to solve this problem.
 The proposal for the `LABL` table (“Glyph labels table”) comes in two **variants**.
 Both variants can supply labels only for a few glyphs in the font, or for many, or for all of them: